What are the 6 Phases in a Cyber Incident Response Plan?

 - What could be the source of the compromise etc.

-3. Contain: This incident response phase involves everything you can do to mitigate damage once you’re already under a cyber-attack.
+3. Contain: The 'Contain' phase of incident response involves everything you can do to mitigate damage once you’re already under a cyber-attack.
+It is focussed on limiting the impact of a security breach

 In this phase of the incident response plan, you need to consider what can be done to contain the effects of the breach.
 Which systems can be taken offline?
 Can and should anything be deleted safely?
 What is the short term strategy?
 What is the long term strategy to deal with the effects of the attack?
 All of these questions need to be answered in phase 3 of the cyber incident response plan.